Climate and Biomes

 - In what general latitude bands, or sections of the map, are the deserts located?

-- Where are the moist tropical climates located; do they seem to have a particular region that they fall within?
+- Where are the moist tropical climates located; do they seem to have a particular region within which they occur?

-- Where do you find the severe winter (cold) climates?
+- Where do you find the severe winter (extremely cold) climates?

 - What climate zone do you live in?
 Where else does it occur?